holidaycheck/tech-blog/_posts/2019-06-15-browsertools#3-waterfall-chart.md

 From here on we will take apart some of the data and make sure we understand what they mean.

 ## A Waterfall Chart

+You might know Waterfall charts from your browser's developer tools or you have seen the very alike Gantt chart.
+It shows multiple data points on a time axis.
+In our case, we have multiple resources that the website loads, which we will visualize in such a chart to understand more about the loading behaviour of our website.

+responseEnd - startTime

 ## The `fetchStart`, `requestStart` and `responseStart` Attributes